skip to content

 01:08:43 - Dev Agrawal

-I guess one of the other thing is that this used to be called Suspense, now it's called Loading because A we're trying to differentiate from React and B this also works very different from how Suspense works in React and in Solid Current.
-Like today.
+I guess one of the other things is that this used to be called Suspense, now it's called Loading, because A, we're trying to differentiate from React, and B, this also works very differently from how Suspense works in React and in Solid today.
 Different behavior, different name.

 01:09:09 - Anthony Campolo